wireapp/wire-server/src/how-to/install/sft.rst

 the ingress controller as an HTTPS service.

 SFT does require access to the TURN control port during process startup, but does not use it for any real purpose.
-It is a health check, that is goung to be removed eventually.
+It is a health check, that is going to be removed eventually.

 An SFT instance does **not** communicate with other SFT instances, TURN does talk to TURN.